Please note that Tapas no longer supports Internet Explorer.

 To make things worse, the morsus that attacked them was a fully grown one, which meant its rhizomes could be around the entire tunnel, and others might have developed as well and were about to wake up.

 As the thought crossed Stefan’s mind, pebbles and dust fell from the ceiling above and the concrete began to crack.
-The scent of freshly disturbed earth brought a flash of memories to his eyes: a cemetery, his sister crying, and a funeral without a priest.
+The scent of freshly disturbed earth brought him a flash of memories: a park, his sister crying, and a funeral without a priest.

 Almost paralyzed by the panic, he took Franziska’s hand and both ran deeper into the cave.
 This had once been a road tunnel, which meant it had access from both sides; now they just hoped the other end wasn’t blocked.